We make decisions daily for the things we buy, choosing from a list of best QROPS providers for the transfer of a UK pension is no different.

 Choosing the best QROPS provider

 Value for money is always a factor when deciding who to choose.
-In reality, there isn’t a great deal of difference on charges between QROPS providers.
+In reality, there isn’t a great deal of difference in charges between QROPS providers.
 However, now and then, one company will attempt to undercut the competition with significant discounts.
-Quality of service is just as important as costs.
+There are now several low cost QROPS available.
+However, Quality of service is just as important as costs.
 As the old saying goes: you get what you pay for!

 In conclusion, when deciding on the best QROPS provider for your pension transfer, consideration should be given to the following:

 - Value for money, rather than simply cost.

 - Service: Ask your adviser about their experience with various QROPS providers and why one might be better than another from a service perspective.